Middle Level Education Professional Preparation

 AMLE CAEP Coordinator

-For more information about professional preparation and credentialing of middle level teachers, the SPA review process, or if you wish to apply to become a member of the AMLE Program Review Board, please contact AMLE CAEP Coordinator, Dr. Ellis Hurd, at email@example.com.
+For more information about professional preparation and credentialing of middle level teachers, please contact AMLE CAEP Coordinator, Dr. Ellis Hurd, at email@example.com.